electricmonk/scala-katas/README.md

 or you can opt for the TDD way, writing the tests one after the other and just using the kata description as a starting point.
 If you choose to do that, I recommend that you do not look at the existing tests as to not taint your mind.

+Solutions are present in the `solutions` branch.
+Of course, these are my solutions and by no means represent the sole (or best) option possible.

 ## The Katas
 * Fizz Buzz
 * Fibonacci